skylight-hq/skylight.digital/_projects/usaf_gearfit.md

   <p>
     With this foundation in place, the next phase of our work will largely focus on solving the problem of how to optimize translating feedback from aircrew into actionable requirements.
-GearFit's Phase 2 MVP will focus on: channelizing feedback data to the proper program office or requirement manager; assisting with case management;
+GearFit’s Phase 2 MVP will focus on: channelizing feedback data to the proper program office or requirement manager; assisting with case management;
     and leveraging feedback data to provide trends and analysis to leadership.
 In addition, the team will  focus on continually improving the feedback application and expanding user